 The motel was in a prime location.
 It was a short jog to US 77 to take one south to Norman and north to Oklahoma City.
-This military facility was located in the area of the present “South Campus” of the University of Oklahoma and just north of HWY 9.
+This military facility was located in the area of the present “South Campus” of the University of Oklahoma and just north of HWY 9 in Norman.

 She had long brown hair, usually worn loose to nearly her shoulders.
 Her olive complexion was tanned and dotted with freckles on her nose and forehead.
 Over her clear eyes arched two bold eyebrows.
+Her smile was very open and pleasant and revealed two prominent front teeth.
 On that morning her husband took their car to work, and the plan was that she would follow by bus and they would later go house hunting in Norman.

 That day, no doubt eager to make a good impression on her new husband and prospective landlords, she dressed with special care for the expedition.
 She slipped into a beige suit, high-heeled shoes, and proudly slipped on her yellow Provo Township High School class of 1956 ring with a black stone worn on her right hand, and a wedding band with 13 engraved stars (it was engraved on the inside with their initials and wedding date ( "DB to CH - 5/17/58").
 She put approximately $35 in a small white purse (6" x 3-4") and the couple’s only room key.
 As the motel door closed behind her, the room held all her clothing, makeup, jewelry, and $100 in cash.